discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

   - cleaned up our AWS environment.

 I hope you found this tutorial useful, and that it will motivate you to try the `r2lambda` package.
-I am looking for feedback on whether or not the workflows from `r2lambda` are working for other people -- not many have tried it so far.
+I am looking for feedback on whether the workflows from `r2lambda` are working for other people -- not many have tried it so far.
 It would also be very interesting to hear suggestions on how to improve the interface, what features to add, what additional documentation to include, and so on.
 Try it and share your experience!